finbourne/finbourne-access-sdk-csharp/sdk/docs/PoliciesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PoliciesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PoliciesApi>();
             var policyCollectionCreationRequest = new PolicyCollectionCreationRequest(); // PolicyCollectionCreationRequest | The definition of the PolicyCollection

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PolicyCollectionResponse result = apiInstance.CreatePolicyCollection(policyCollectionCreationRequest, opts: opts);

                 // CreatePolicyCollection: Create PolicyCollection
                 PolicyCollectionResponse result = apiInstance.CreatePolicyCollection(policyCollectionCreationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));